maniutin/oddboll/README.md

-# oddboll
+# oddboll.net

 ## A music blog celebrating weirdos and outcasts from all the music spectrum

-### This website has minimalistic design which coupled with React.js allows for maximum speed and a great UX.
+### This website has minimalistic design which coupled with React.js allows for maximum speed and great UX.

 ## Dependencies